josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 #### Async observable helpers

 The async observable was produced by an `asyncData` helper.
-The `asyncData` helper is a utility function that you'll have to write yourself, or copy this one from the sample code.
+The `asyncData` helper is a utility function that you will have to write yourself, or copy this one from the sample code.

 <code-example header="testing/async-observable-helpers.ts" path="testing/src/testing/async-observable-helpers.ts" region="async-data"></code-example>

-This helper's observable emits the `data` value in the next turn of the JavaScript engine.
+The observable of this helper emits the `data` value in the next turn of the JavaScript engine.

 The [RxJS `defer()` operator](http://reactivex.io/documentation/operators/defer.html) returns an observable.
 It takes a factory function that returns either a promise or an observable.
-When something subscribes to *defer*'s observable, it adds the subscriber to a new observable created with that factory.
+When something subscribes to the observable of the *defer*, it adds the subscriber to a new observable created with that factory.

 The `defer()` operator transforms the `Promise.resolve()` into a new observable that, like `HttpClient`, emits once and completes.
 Subscribers are unsubscribed after they receive the data value.

-There's a similar helper for producing an async error.
+There is a similar helper for producing an async error.

 <code-example path="testing/src/testing/async-observable-helpers.ts" region="async-error"></code-example>